 In the first of the following clips, Stephen Colbert gives a physical representation of Eric Trump, that so unexpectedly delights the audience, he barely is able to finish the joke, and ends up doing the gag twice.

 In the second clip, Trevor Noah’s satire of Facebook’s apology ad gets surgical with his impression of the narrator’s voice and mannerisms.

-A fat man just being fat is one thing; a fat man who hogs a beach is another.
 Making fun of someone with a degenerative disease merely because he has symptoms of this disease, is utterly pointless.
 Making fun of people who speak a language, or practice a religion, merely because they do so, is utterly pointless.

 I’ve been listening, while I make my art, to background music, 70s channels on YouTube—not merely to enjoy the songs, but for being reminded of “good ones”, I’d forgotten existed, as “Fox on the Run,” by the band Sweet.
-But, to my disappointment, one of these channels had got fancy notions, playing a bunch of alternate versions, instead of the good old radio song I know and love.
+But, to my disappointment, some of these channels take fancy notions, playing a bunch of alternate versions, instead of the good old radio song I know and love.
 It makes me think that “live” cuts are the musical equivalent of kale.
 A lot of people find them superior…leafier, as it were, and more fibrous when digested by the temporal lobe, than polished radio “candy”.
 Myself, I like big in a song—big production, big guitar, big drums, big backup vocals, big lead vocals—total fakery, as long as it shines.
 That’s all.

 A Cross Between